The Helm Plugins Guide

 platformCommand:

-should be packaged in the plugin directory. - The
+or should be packaged in the plugin directory or installed via a hook. - The

 platformCommand: